Webflow vs Hubspot cms: 2026 comparison

 - Webflow:

-- E-commerce module adapted to small catalogs and simple sales
+- E-commerce module suited to small catalogs and simple sales

-- Ideal for non-transactional product catalogs (request for quotes, technical data sheets)
+- Ideal for non-transactional product catalogs (quote requests, technical sheets)

-For simple sales needs or product catalogs, Webflow e-commerce may be enough, even if it is less comprehensive than specialized solutions like Shopify.
+For simple sales needs or product catalogs, Webflow e-commerce may be enough, even if it’s still less complete than specialized solutions like Shopify.

 - HubSpot CMS:

-- Not a real e-commerce tool, but combines well with Shopify, WooCommerce, etc.
+- Not a true e-commerce tool, but works well with Shopify, WooCommerce, etc.

-- Very powerful for tracking leads from request forms
+- Very powerful for tracking leads coming from request forms

-Sites for agencies and freelancers (customer deliverables, white-label...)
+Sites for agencies and freelancers (client deliverables, white-label…)

 - Webflow:

-- Perfect for industrializing customer deliverables (component libraries, processes, templates)
+- Perfect for industrializing client deliverables (component libraries, processes, templates)

-- Possibility to transfer site ownership to the customer
+- Ability to transfer site ownership to the client

 - HubSpot CMS:

-- Great for HubSpot Partner agencies that manage the complete marketing stack
+- Interesting for HubSpot Partner agencies managing the full marketing stack

-- Less flexible for unitary projects that are purely “brand image”
+- Less flexible for one-off projects focused purely on brand image

 (Exact prices may change; pricing logic described below.)